THINGS THAT ACCOMPANY SALVATION

 “Even though we speak like this, dear friends, we are confident of better things in your case—things that accompany salvation.”

 There are things that accompany genuine salvation.
 The writer of Hebrews mentions showing love toward God by helping His people.
 He speaks of being diligent in good works in order to make our hope sure.
 What hope?
 The hope of salvation in the Day of Christ.
-We have to make our hope certain by working diligently in Christian works, thus showing our love for God.
+We must make our hope certain by working diligently in Christian works, thus showing our love for God.

 The writer exhorts us to avoid laziness but to inherit the promises of the Lord by faith and patience.